hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 ## Architecture overview

 The user of this application is a customer experience team.
-The application use case is assumed two types:
+The application supports two use cases:

 1. **Real-time sentiment analytics**: The dashboard provides real-time insights into customer sentiment, allowing the team to monitor feedback trends and identify potential issues.
 2. **Error statements analytics**: The dashboard provides a specific state based on the filter.